- Visit the pre-Inca archaeological site of Caral, dating back to before 2000 B.C and the seat of the oldest civilization in the Americas

 - Ride a cable car to pre-inca Kuelap fortress nestled in the cloud forest and Hike through cloud forest to towering Gocta waterfall

 This time, we will be embarking on a journey to some of the most interesting and lesser-known destinations in northern Peru, an area of numerous and varied attractions, both natural and man-made.
-The pre-Inca archaeological site of Caral, dating back to before 2000 B.C and the seat of the oldest civilization in the Americas; the Cordillera Blanca, the highest tropical mountain range in the world with numerous snowcapped peaks over 5000metres (16,404ft) —including Huascaran, Peru’s highest mountain—, and Gocta, the world’s tallest waterfall nestled in the cloud forest of Chachapoyas, are part of the list.
+The pre-Inca archaeological site of Caral, dating back to before 3000 B.C and the seat of the oldest civilization in the Americas; the Cordillera Blanca, the highest tropical mountain range in the world with numerous snowcapped peaks over 5000metres (16,404ft) —including Huascaran, Peru’s highest mountain—, and Gocta, one of the tallest waterfalls, nestled in the cloud forest of Chachapoyas, are part of the list.

 Friends of the Aracari family, archaeologists, naturalists and lodge owners, will host us and tell us their untapped secrets.
 And of course along the way we will be tasting the highlights of one of Peru’s hubs of culinary delights.